A McKean-Vlasov approach to distributed electricity generation development: Model and problem formulation

 \section{Model and problem formulation}

-We consider a firm which provides electricity with centralised fully dispatchable generation (typically coal- or gas-fired plants) to a representative consumer who can also produce his own electricity by investing in solar panels.
-Both of these sources of electricity can satisfy the consumer's demand for electricity.
-The problem for the consumer is to decide how many solar panels he must install.
-But, the firm has to satisfy the residual demand of the consumer with her generation plants while minimising her production costs and accounting for the carbon taxes due to emission of thermal energy.
-Further, we consider a social planner who is looking for a price of the centralised generation which is Pareto-optimal for the firm and the consumer.
+We consider an interaction model on electricity market that involves the following actors: there is a firm (he) which provides electricity with centralised fully dispatchable generation (typically coal- or gas-fired plants) to a representative consumer who can also produce her own electricity by investing in renewable energy, typically by purchasing solar panels.
+The consumer's demand for electricity is then satisfied both with the distributed generation of the solar panels and with the centralised generation bought at the price set by the firm.
+The problem for the (representative) consumer is then to decide how many solar panels she must install.
+On the other hand, the firm has to satisfy the residual demand of the consumer with its generation plants while minimising his production costs and taking into account carbon taxes due to emission of thermal energy.
+Further, we consider a third player in this game, namely a social planner, who is typically looking for a price of the centralised generation, which is Pareto-optimal for the firm and the consumer.